Skip to content

 Step data

-When you select a replay step in the Replay Panel, the Step Data section expands to show the token values available at that point in the execution.
+When you select a replay step in Review flow mode, the Step Data section expands to show the token values available at that point in the execution.

 Token data is displayed as a collapsible tree: